bericht/bericht/README.md

 Documentation is available in the docs/ directory.
 You can either read the *.rst files or use `make html`/`make latexpdf` to get it in a more readable format.

+---

+We are currently using a fork of django_behave which has not been merged into the mainline and due to [a bug in pip](https://github.com/pypa/pip/issues/713) it does not write the right version to requirements.txt.
+Please install it manually for the time being:

+    pip install git+git://github.com/dgreisen-cfpb/django-behave.git@my_fixes#django-behave